 How are you using communication skills in your job?

-How did the Comm Lab prepare you for your current role?
+How did the Comm Lab help prepare you for this role?

 The things that helped me become a better science communicator are the same skills I use in everyday communication at work – which is more important than the science communication that I used to do!
 In a grad student science talk, if you present a topic badly, people might be confused or bored.
 At my job, if I present things badly, then people get confused and spend a lot of time doing useless work because they are confused, or they make bad decisions because I haven’t educated them properly.